 Streamflow, a measure of how much water is carried by rivers and streams, is another significant indicator of drought and its impact.

 As drought conditions have worsened in 2021, hundreds of stream and river locations are experiencing below-average flow.
-More than 50 percent of the western monitoring stations reported lighter-than-usual flows.
 Fishing restrictions have also been put in place on many rivers in Montana due to low flows and warm waters.

-Changes in streamflow affect the water supply for our own municipal use, crop irrigation and power generation.
+Changes in streamflow affect the water supply for municipal use such as drinking and bathing, crop irrigation and power generation.